zzzprojects/learn-orm/tutorials/net-5/preview-8.md

 Nullable reference types were an important feature of C# 8 and .NET Core 3.0.
 It was released with a lot of promise but was missing exhaustive platform annotations to make it truly useful and practical.

- - The platform is now 80% annotated for nullability and the team is looking into whether we can annotate the remaining 20% before we ship .NET 5.0 RTM.
+ - The platform is now 80% annotated for nullability, and the team is looking into whether we can annotate the remaining 20% before we ship .NET 5.0 RTM.
 If not, then it is going to finish the remaining annotations early in .NET 6.0.
  - This also means that your existing .NET Core 3.1 code might generate new diagnostics (if you have nullability enabled) when you retarget it to .NET 5.0.
 If that happens, you can thank us for helping you avoid nulls.

 #### Regular expression performance improvements